The 20 Most Popular Types Of YouTubers

 The 20 Types Of YouTubers Shaping The Platform’s Future

-YouTube has more than 1 billion daily active users, and more than 50 million users publish videos each day.
+YouTube has more than 1.5 billion monthly active users, and more than 50 million users publish videos each day.
 The video-sharing platform is home to a diverse range of creators and has become one of the most popular places online to learn new skills, relate to others, and have a good laugh.

 YouTubers tend to create content focused on specific niches, and therefore the population can be organized by category.
 There’s something for everyone on the platform, and viewers can select from a wide variety of types of YouTubers to find creators they love.